Easy Mandala Art For Kids and Beginners

 Great Video Resource About How Real Sand Mandalas Are Made

-In this video (which is awesome to show children), they talk about how nothing is permanent and that the process is just as important as the end results.
 You can see how Buddhist monks create beautiful designs out of colored sand.
 Young artists will be amazed at the patience and different designs demonstrated in the video.

 This video opens up a fun discussion about process art.
 You can prompt with questions such as: